SS Diamond State

-SS Diamond State (T-ACS-7) is a crane ship in the NDRF for the United States Navy.
-The ship was named for the state of Delaware, which is also known as the Diamond State.
+SS Diamond State (T-ACS-7) is a crane ship in the National Defense Reserve Fleet (NRDF) for the United States Navy.
+The ship was named for the state of Delaware, which is also known as the "Diamond State".
+The ship was initially a bulk freighter named SS Japan Mail when launched in 1961 and entered service in 1962 with the American Mail Line.
+In 1971, the ship was lengthened and renamed SS President Truman.
+In 1987, the vessel was taken over by MARAD and converted to a crane ship and in 1989, renamed Diamond State.